gdtroszak/website/content/food/bread/guides/maintaining-sourdough-starter.md

 2. Add the water and stir to dissolve it.
 3. Add the whole wheat flour and stir.
 4. Add the all-purpose flour and stir until completely mixed.
 This can take some effort.
-5. I like to wrap a rubber band around the container so I can see how much its risen.
+5. I like to wrap a rubber band around the container so I can see how much it's risen.

 ## notes